Université de Montréal

 Exit interview exit interview option is available for departing employees

-Performance recognition online recognition platform, on-the-spot rewards, long-service awards, tailored and unique rewards (e.g. travel), dedicated awards to recognize excellence in teaching as well as research work, and the Rector's Award series that includes various categories such as inspiration, initiative, commitment, collaboration and diversity
+Performance recognition online recognition platform, on-the-spot rewards, peer-to-peer recognition awards, long-service awards, tailored and unique rewards (e.g. travel), dedicated awards to recognize excellence in teaching, research work, leadership, innovation, commitment, collaboration, diversity, and promotion of the French language

 Training & Skills Development Rating: A+

-In-house training initiatives mentoring, in-house training, online training, paid internships
+In-house training initiatives mentoring, in-house training, online training, leadership development programs, paid internships

 Tuition subsidies (related to job) yes